 - Funding to Address Air Pollution at Schools includes grants to monitor and reduce greenhouse gas emissions and other air pollutants at schools in low-income and disadvantaged communities.

 - Environmental and Climate Justice Block Grants can be used to address disproportionate environmental and public health harms related to pollution and climate change.
 Schools can be key partners to ensure that these grants benefit students and families.

 - Schools can also investigate grants from other agencies to fund a renewable energy transition.
 US Federal agencies that offer consistent funding opportunities include:

 - NOAA

-- Department of Education
+- OESE

 - Department of Energy

-- Environmental Protection

-Agency
+- Department of Transportation

-SCHOOLS CAN ACCESS TAX CREDITS.
+SCHOOLS CAN ACCESS TAX CREDITS FOR THE FIRST TIME!

-The Inflation Reduction Act includes a new Direct Pay Option, which allows organizations such as schools to receive a direct payment from the IRS for clean energy projects.
+The Inflation Reduction Act includes a Direct Pay Option, which allows organizations such as schools to receive a cash payment from the IRS for clean energy projects.
 These dollars are uncapped and non-competitive, and students can help raise awareness about this opportunity.
-For more details on the various financial incentives available to schools for adopting clean energy, see K12 Climate Provisions in the Inflation Reduction Act.
+For more details on the various financial incentives available to schools for adopting clean energy, see Schools and the Inflation Reduction Act.

 High school students across the country have joined the Sunrise Movement to organize a Green New Deal for Schools.
 The Green New Deal for Schools calls on school boards and superintendents to pass district-wide policies for climate action, including safe and clean buildings, pathways to green jobs, and free and healthy lunch.
-It cites the Inflation Reduction Act as a key mechanism to fund these initiatives.
+It cites The Inflation Reduction Act as a key mechanism to fund these initiatives.

-Students are calling on school boards and superintendents to pass district-wide policies for climate action.
+The Green New Deal for Schools calls on school boards and superintendents to pass district-wide policies for climate action

-STRATEGIES TO ADVANCE CLIMATE ACTION IN SCHOOLS
+RATEGIES TO ADVANCE CLIMATE ACTION IN SCHOOLS